orhanobut/hawk/README.md

 Hawk uses:
 - AES for the crypto
-- SharedPreferences for the storage
+- SharedPreferences or Sqlite for the storage
 - Gson for parsing

 Hawk provides:
 - Secure data persistence
 - Save any type
-- Save list of any type

 ###Add dependency
 ```groovy